Bthcorn/se-course-scheduler/README.md

 1. **Prolog not found**: Ensure SWI-Prolog is installed and in your PATH
 2. **Import errors**: Install all dependencies using `uv sync` or `pip install -r requirements.txt`
-3. **Excel file errors**: Ensure Excel files have the correct sheet names and column headers
+3. **Excel file errors**: Ensure Excel files have the correct sheet names and column headers (see Excel Data Format section)
-4. **Scheduling conflicts**: Check the Prolog knowledge base for constraint definitions
+4. **Scheduling conflicts**: Use the "Validate Schedule" button on the Dashboard to check for conflicts
 5. **Virtual environment issues**: Use `uv sync` to properly set up the development environment
 6. **Missing dependencies**: Verify `pyswip` is properly installed (may require SWI-Prolog development headers on some systems)
+7. **Session state errors**: If you encounter session state issues, refresh the web application page
+8. **Attribute errors**: Ensure all required session state variables are initialized by navigating through the app pages

 ### Getting Help